ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 #### The .env file for the TypeScript example

-In the TypeScript example there is a `.env.example` file containing a filler URL in the `WEBSOCKET_URL` line.
+In the TypeScript example, there is a `.env.example` file containing a filler URL in the `WEBSOCKET_URL` line.
 This file can be used to hard code a WebSocket address that can be consumed by the example as shown above.
 This example is able to work with the help of the [dotenv NPM package](https://www.npmjs.com/package/dotenv) in the `webpack.common.js` file in the TypeScript example.
-To implement this example follow these steps:
+To implement this example, follow these steps:

 1) Rename the `.env.example` to `.env`.
 2) Replace the placeholder URL with the WebSocket URL you wish to consume.